AdobeDocs/analytics.en/help/analyze/analysis-workspace/c-panels/media-concurrent-viewers.md

 ---
 # Media Concurrent Viewers panel

-Media Analytics customers can analyze concurrent viewers to understand where peak concurrency occurred or where drop-offs happened to provide valuable insight into the quality of content and viewer engagement, and to help with troubleshooting or planning for volume or scale.
+Customers who have purchased the Streaming Media Collection Add-on can analyze concurrent viewers to understand where peak concurrency occurred or where drop-offs happened to provide valuable insight into the quality of content and viewer engagement, and to help with troubleshooting or planning for volume or scale.

 In Analysis Workspace, Concurrent Viewers is the number of unique visitors viewing your media stream(s) at a specific point in time, regardless of the number of sessions.

 The Media Concurrent Viewers panel enables analysis of concurrent viewers over time, with details on peak concurrency and the ability to break down and compare.
-To access the Media Concurrent Viewers panel, navigate to a report suite with Media Analytics components enabled.
+To access the Media Concurrent Viewers panel, navigate to a report suite with streaming media components enabled.
 Then, click the panel icon on the far-left and drag the panel into your Analysis Workspace project.

 Here is a video overview of this panel: